CB Mass: History

-Choiza and Gaeko originally met in the sixth grade but before forming CB Mass they began an underground hip hop group named kod along with Sixpoint and ZASON, who joined in 1998.
+Choiza and Gaeko originally met in the sixth grade but before forming CB Mass they began an underground hip hop group named Kod along with Sixpoint and ZASON, who joined in 1998.
 In the same year, Choiza and Gaeko met a fellow rapper Curbin and created CB Mass.
+The trio were active in the burgeoning underground hip hop scene in Seoul and were part of the Movement crew, one of the most prominent crews of the time which included the likes of pioneer Tiger JK of Drunken Tiger and members of Uptown and Epik High.

-The group debuted in 2000 under Drunken Tiger's wing and released Massmediah to moderate success.
+The group debuted in 2000 and released Massmediah to moderate success.
 In total they produced three albums: MassMediah in 2000, Massmatics in 2001, and Massappeal in 2003.
-They disbanded later the same year after a heated and public dispute where Curbin was accused of stealing money from the group.
 Their second album Massmatics was their most popular, with 120,000 copies sold in Korea.

+After the release of their third album, CB Mass disbanded later the same year after a heated and public dispute where Curbin was accused of embezzling money from Choiza and Gaeko, as well as Movement crew members Epik High (who had yet to release their debut album) and TBNY in what was later dubbed the "VIP controversy" within the underground hip hop community at that time.
 At the height of their success however there were continuous rumours that they would break up and their last album added weight to this speculation with just Gaeko and Choiza appearing on most of the songs.
-In the first song of Dynamic Duo's first album Gaeko raps "He liked standing in front of mirrors than music/ He worshipped cash more than friendship/ What he left with us is only betrayal," in a barely concealed reference to Curbin.
-After CB Mass broke up, Gaeko and Choiza formed Dynamic Duo while Curbin announced plans to go solo but has not yet released any material.
+In the first song of Dynamic Duo's first album Gaeko raps "He liked standing in front of mirrors than music/ He worshipped cash more than friendship/ What he left with us is only betrayal," in a thinly veiled reference to Curbin.
+Epik High also referenced the controversy in one of the songs on their second album and how it delayed their debut.
+After CB Mass broke up, Gaeko and Choiza formed Dynamic Duo while Curbin announced plans to go solo but ultimately left the music industry altogether.